ROCm/rocm-install-on-linux/docs/reference/user-kernel-space-compat-matrix.rst

 User and kernel-space support matrix
 *****************************************************************************************

+The Instinct Driver is now distributed separately from the ROCm software stack and is stored under in its own location ``/amdgpu/`` in the package repository at `repo.radeon.com <https://repo.radeon.com/amdgpu/>`_.
+The first release is designated as Instinct Driver version 30.10.
+See the `ROCm Gets Modular: Meet the Instinct Datacenter GPU Driver <https://rocm.blogs.amd.com/ecosystems-and-partners/instinct-gpu-driver/README.html>`_ blog for more information.
 Starting from ROCm™ 6.4.0, forward and backward compatibility between the AMD Kernel-mode GPU Driver (KMD) and its user space software is provided up to a year apart (assuming hardware support is available in both).
 For earlier ROCm releases, the compatibility is provided for +/- 2 releases.
 This table shows the compatibility combinations that are currently supported.

 .. note ::